polkfarody/cornchipday/readme.md

 # Cornchip Day

 A 2D single-player platformer starring Cornchip, a walking corn chip on a quest across seven levels to reunite with his brother Wrap and make the ultimate crunch wrap.
+Are you ready to crunch!

 ## Status
 Pre-alpha — vertical-slice MVP in development.
 See [plan.md](plan.md) for the roadmap and [feature.md](feature.md) for feature-level detail.